wptrainingteam/what-is-contact-form-7/README.md

 ## Have You Thought About...?

-* CWhallenge 1
-* Challenge 2

-> What could present if a participant doesn't challenges to delivering this lesson?
-Is there anything that can be done in advance to prepare for those challenges?
->
-> _For example:_
->
-> *  What if there’s no internet available?
-> *  What if there’s no projector available?
-> * ve a WordPress site to work with?
 * What if a participant owns a WordPress.com site that doesn't allow to install a plugin?
 * What if a participant doesn’t has a's WordPress site to work with?
-> *  What if there aren’t enough computers for everyone?
-> *  What if no one has the prerequisite skills?
-What if there are different opinions about the topic?is inaccessible?
 * What if there's no internet available?
 * What if a participant doesn't own a computer?